 The communication shall demonstrate and include:

-The obligation of communication may be released in situations below: (art.
+The obligation of communication may be released in situations below (art.
 34 sec.
-3 of RODO):
+3 of GDPR):

 In case when the data subject was not communicated:

-Data controller bears civil liability.
-What is worth to know about the right to compensation.
+A data controller bears civil liability.
+What is worth to know about the right to compensation:

-RODO enforces administrative fines.
-According to new regulations fine shall be effective, proportionate and dissuasive.
+GDPR enforces administrative fines.
+According to new regulations, fine shall be effective, proportionate and dissuasive.
 Fine is imposed depending on the circumstances of each individual case, taking under consideration: